JoaquinAmatRodrigo/skforecast/docs/quick-start/forecaster-parameters.md

 !!! warning

-    The `differentiation` parameter is only available for the `ForecasterAutoreg`, `ForecasterAutoregCustom`, `ForecasterAutoregMultiSeries` and `ForecasterAutoregMultiSeriesCustom` in the following versions it will be incorporated to the rest of the Forecasters.
+    The `differentiation` parameter is only available for the `ForecasterAutoreg` and `ForecasterAutoregMultiSeries` in the following versions it will be incorporated to the rest of the Forecasters.

 ```python
 # Create a forecaster